 Introducing Ampla’s First Retail Business Insights Report

-Ampla's first retail business insights report offers key insights into the changing retail industry, including increasing gross margins, decreased discounts, increased adoption of wholesale and marketplace sales channels, and a decrease in TikTok paid ads, showcasing the industry's resilience and agility.
+Ampla's first retail business insights report offers key insights into the changing retail industry showcasing the industry's resilience and agility.

 Ampla is a trusted financial partner to hundreds of established and emerging retail brands.
 This affords us a unique birds-eye view into trends before the rest of the industry.
 Our goal is to help companies understand where they fit into this fast changing landscape so they can make informed decisions and adjustments to their strategies.